acryptos/docs.acryptos.com/README.md

 ## ACS and ACSI Native Tokens

-1. ACS is our native token of our yield farming optimizer.
+1. ACS is our native token of our yield farming optimizer ACryptoS Vaults.

    ACS staked in the [**ACS Vault**](https://app.acryptos.com/core/):